weteor/Qazikat/README.md

 ## Firmware

-firmware configs for qmk and vial can be found [firmware folder](./firmware)
+firmware configs for qmk(only roughly tested) and vial can be found in [firmware folder](./firmware).
+Top LED support is still rudimentary and is done in qazikat.c .
+You can also comment out the functions in that file and also just let the backlight handle those.

 The first time the pcb is plugged in, the bootloader will provide a drive to upload the firmware file.